Diabetes + COVID Vaccines: What You Need to Know

 As we currently understand, you are not more at risk to catch the novel coronavirus if you have diabetes, but if you do catch the virus, you may be more at risk for more severe complications from COVID-19, particularly if you have been experiencing consistently elevated blood sugar levels.

-If you have specific concerns or worries, make sure you speak to a healthcare provider you trust (or keep tuning into Beyond Type 1 coverage of COVID-19 to hear from the healthcare providers we trust, like Dr. Anne Peters).
+If you have specific concerns or worries, make sure you speak to a healthcare provider you trust.

 Great, when can I get mine?

-- If it is unclear or you are unsatisfied with what you’ve found, go ahead and reach out to your healthcare provider.
+If you aren’t having any luck finding a vaccine appointment, go ahead and reach out to your healthcare provider.
 Particularly if you have a healthcare provider like an endocrinologist who helps you take care of your diabetes, they may have some insider information on how their hospital or practice is planning to distribute the vaccine.
 Remember to be kind and patient – healthcare providers are carrying an immense amount and they may not have an answer for you immediately.

 What about kids with T1D?

-The Pfizer/BioNTech vaccine is currently approved for ages 16+; they also just requested clearance from the FDA to expand eligibility to ages 12 – 15.
+In May 2021, the Pfizer/BioNTech vaccine was approved by the FDA and the CDC for people as young as 12.
 Initial COVID-19 vaccine trials were focused on the adult population – both because adults seem more susceptible to severe outcomes from COVID-19, and because trials for those under the age of 18 require a stricter review and approval process.
+March 2021 trials of the Pfizer/BioNTech vaccine showed similar efficacy and side effects for those aged 12 and above as with adults.

-Starting in 2021 and beyond, more trials are including children so that they may be safely vaccinated against COVID-19 as well.
+More trials are currently underway for younger children so that they may be safely vaccinated against COVID-19 as well.
 Important to note is that children do not seem to be likely to contract coronavirus or have severe outcomes from the disease.
 However, as we’ve seen throughout the pandemic, disparities are abundant.
 Native Hawaiian, Pacific Islander, American Indian, Alaskan Natives, and Hispanic children have experienced significantly higher rates of infection than their peers.
 Non-Hispanic Black children with T1D who contract COVID-19 are four times more likely to also experience DKA.

 Still have concerns?

-- The speed with which the vaccines were developed was unprecedented.
-However, the clinical trials these vaccines had to go through were strict and the reporting of their safety and efficacy had to be unequivocally proven and replicated.
+- The clinical trials these vaccines had to go through were strict and the reporting of their safety and efficacy had to be unequivocally proven and replicated.
 Three phases of clinical trials, including a Phase 3 with tens of thousands of participants, had to prove safety and effectiveness of the vaccines.
 Phase 3 of the clinical trials were also double-blind, meaning neither the trial participants nor the company that created the vaccine knew if participants were receiving the vaccine or a placebo.
 Data was reviewed by the National Institutes of Health independent data review board, and final approval for the vaccines must be provided by the FDA’s Vaccines and Related Biological Products Advisory Committee, composed of scientists who have no ties to the companies by which the vaccines were produced.

 - Black, Native (including Pacific Islander), and Latinx communities have been hit hardest by COVID-19 because of systemic and medical racism, with Black Americans dying from COVID-19 at twice the rate of white Americans.
 Ensuring equitable distribution of the COVID-19 vaccines is vital to work against the deep impact of systemic and medical racism, but this must be coupled with understanding distrust due to violent medical racism throughout the US’s history.